itsflores/lumens/README.md

 This idea began with a visit to the Immersive Van Gogh experience in Toronto and the thought of creating a real experience in real life outside of pixels in a computer which is what most of my undergrad degree has been about.
 The works of [Breakfast Studio New York](https://breakfastny.com/) and [Karyn Nakamura](https://karynnakamura.com/) were also a great source of inspiration.

 ## Thank you
-A thank you to all my friends who helped me out getting through this project by believing in me and what I wanted to accomlish.
+A thank you to all my friends who helped me out getting through this project by believing in me and what I wanted to accomplish.
 Special thanks to Joyce, Derek, and Paulina for dealing with me while building this installation.

-**Important**
-To use node-pixel on an M1 machine, I had to install `firmata` separately and then force the installation of `node-pixel`